reconbot/grunt-rollup-babel/README.md

-This module is depreciated.
-Babel support is now a rollup plugin. =) Use the forked from grunt-rollup instead.
+# This module is deprecated.
+Babel support is now a rollup plugin.
+You should use [grunt-rollup](https://github.com/chrisprice/grunt-rollup) instead.

 # grunt-rollup-babel
 [![Build Status](https://travis-ci.org/reconbot/grunt-rollup-babel.svg)](https://travis-ci.org/reconbot/grunt-rollup-babel)